SamuelMarks/cdd-c/README.md

 ## Why

-There are four reasons to write in C:
+In 2025, IMHO, there are four reasons to write in C:

-0. Maintain an existing codebase
+  0. Maintain an existing codebase;
-1. Write low-level code (e.g., kernels, drivers, microcontrollers, compilers, assembly helpers)
+  1. Write low-level code (e.g., kernels, drivers, microcontrollers, compilers, assembly helpers);
-2. Write performant code (e.g., databases, filesystems, math libraries)
+  2. Write performant code (e.g., databases, filesystems, math libraries);
   3. Write interoperable code.

 The focus of this venture is the final point… **interoperability**: